 For information on religious observance accommodation for faculty and staff, please review the Accommodation of Religious Observances details on the Human Resources website.

 Undue hardship is determined on a case-by-case basis.
 Undue hardship is determined by considering the cost (relative to the overall budget of the university), outside sources of funding (if applicable), and health and safety requirements.

-Generally speaking, to show undue hardship Toronto Met would need to prove that accommodating a religious practice for a student, staff or faculty member would create onerous conditions for the university, such as presenting serious and substantial health or safety risks for university community members (including the person seeking accommodation), or rendering the university’s core service or operation provided untenable due to the prohibitive costs of an accommodation.
+Generally speaking, to show undue hardship TMU would need to prove that accommodating a religious practice for a student, staff or faculty member would create onerous conditions for the university, such as presenting serious and substantial health or safety risks for university community members (including the person seeking accommodation), or rendering the university’s core service or operation provided untenable due to the prohibitive costs of an accommodation.